-Disasters may be fascinating to the scientists who study them, particularly if those events are rare or unusual.
+Disaster events may be fascinating to the scientists who study them, particularly if those events are rare or unusual.
 Some events may only occur once in a researcher's lifetime and define entire careers.
 However, it is important to remember that lives, property, and community well-being may be at stake.
-Scientists and engineers should make every effort to use a respectful tone when discussing their work with the media, local communities, and public officials.
-Using the incorrect tone can make it more difficult for scientists and engineers to gain access to potential research sites and create feelings of uneasiness or ill-will toward the research community.
+Scientists and engineers should make every effort to seek to strike a respectful tone when discussing their work with the media, local communities, and public officials.
+Striking the incorrect tone can make it more difficult for scientists and engineers to gain access to potential research sites and create feelings of uneasiness or ill-will toward the research community.
 Research results should be shared with affected communities regardless of whether the results aid in the immediate response or recovery.
-Failing to share research findings can be perceived as hiding information from the public or can lead to less gualified individuals sharing potentially incorrect information (Wilson and others, 2015).
-This respectful engagement avoids perceptions of "hit and run" or extractive models of research.
-It can also create avenues for sustained researcher-community engagement, open opportunities for community review, and help refine research results and analysis.
-Such coordination strengthens relationships, messaging, and effectiveness of response and recovery efforts involving affected communities.
+Failing to share research findings can be perceived as hiding information from the public, or can lead to less qualified individuals sharing potentially incorrect information (Wilson and others, 2015).
+This respectful engagement avoids perceptions of "hit and run," or extractive models of research.
+It can also create avenues for sustained researcher-community engagement, as well as open opportunities for community review, and refinement of research results and analysis.
+Such coordination strengthens relationships, messaging, and effectiveness of response and recovery efforts involving impacted communities.